 Searchers unknowingly make mental notes based on the ranking the search results provide.
 Think back to the days before the internet.
 Did you call the guy on the 7th page of the listings or did you start from the first page and work your way through.
 Higher rankings equal a great amount of consumer confidence in your company.
 High search ratings ultimately will bring your business higher credibility.

 SEO Increases Traffic

 Traffic alone will not make you any money.
-However, would you rather setup your store front in an old country back road or in the middle of Time Square?
-The people walking around everywhere aren’t guaranteed to make you money but eventually they will become your customer.
+However, would you rather set up your storefront in an old country back road or in the middle of Times Square?
+The people walking around everywhere aren’t guaranteed to make you money but eventually, they will become your customer.
 Just like Times Square, you still have to give it your best effort to sell to your customers once they are on your website.
 What’s outstanding is that SEO is usually a great deal more affordable than Times Square.